mongodb/docs/source/includes/api/get-all-note.rst

      - Description

    * - results
-     - array of objects
+     - object array
      - This array includes one object for each item detailed in the `results Embedded Document`_ section.
    * - links
-     - array of objects
+     - object array
      - This array includes one or more links to sub-resources and/or related resources.
 The relations between URLs are explained in the `Web Linking Specification